Eight Arduous Years Passed on Dissident Officers ... What Fate Will They Face?

 The split of Walid al-Ghashimi, Republican Guard soldier, marked the first public secession announcement on 23 April 2011, expressed via video footage posted on the internet by Syrian activists.
 The soldier indicated the split from the army after he and some of his colleagues refused to shoot at demonstrators in the town of Harasta in the countryside of Damascus.

 After the split of Lieutenant Abdul Razzaq Talas on 7 June, a series of secessions announced with the extension of the regime’s military operations, including that of Lieutenant colonel Hussein Harmoush who announced his split from the regime forces two days after a crackdown on Jisr al-Shughur.

 Harmoush initially fled to Idlib province, where he started organizing dissidents from the Syrian army.
 He then announced the establishment of the Free Officers Movement and called on army officers and soldiers to split and join his movement.
 Later, he was kidnapped in Turkey and then was handed over to the Syrian regime.

 In the latest media statements, Harmoush's brother said that the news of the officer’s execution by the Syrian regime is still uncertain.

 One of the most prominent dissidents in the intelligence security sector is Afaq Ahmed, an officer in the Air Force Intelligence Directorate.

-He announced his split on 3 October, 2011, and fled to Jordan, where he was received at a military refugee centre near the border with Syria.
+He announced his split on 3 October 2011 and fled to Jordan, where he received at a military refugee center near the border with Syria.